Valiente (album): Commercial performance

 The album debuted in 34 countries within all 5 continents and topped the iTunes charts in 13 of them on its first week.
 The album entered the top 20 in Argentina and Spain while in her native Mexico it reached number 2.
 In the U.S. the album debuted at number 7 on the Billboard Latin Album Chart with 2,000 pure copies sold in its first week and the rest from streaming equivalent sales while it debuted at the top position on the Latin Pop Album chart becoming her 7th album to top that chart and tying her with Shakira as the female artist with the most number ones on that list.
 The album also topped the Top Latin Album Sales chart in the U.S. on its debut week and stayed on the list for 14 weeks.
 The first four singles from the album reached the Mexican airplay charts.
+In 2021, the album was crowned as the Best Latin Album by a Female Artist in a fan poll by Billboard.